fommil/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

--   `memo` is to create custom implementations of `Memo`.
+`memo` allows us to create custom implementations of `Memo`, `nilMemo`
--   `nilMemo` doesn't memoise, simply evaluating the function normally.
+doesn't memoise, evaluating the function normally.
+The remaining
--   the remaining implementations intercept calls to the function and
+implementations intercept calls to the function and cache results
-    store results with stdlib collection implementations.
+backed by stdlib collection implementations.

 To use `Memo` we simply wrap a function with a `Memo` implementation
 and then call the memoised function: